By James Wilson · Oct 18, 2025

 bind :443 ssl crt /etc/ssl/certs/example.com.pem

-Load balancers add another layer of complexity.
-Some cloud load balancers (AWS ALB, GCP Load Balancer) handle IPv6 at the load balancer level, so your backend servers only need IPv4.
-But if the load balancer is configured without IPv6 listeners, or if health checks only use IPv4, the IPv6 path through the load balancer may fail silently.
+Load balancers make it worse.
+Cloud load balancers (AWS ALB, GCP) can handle IPv6 at the balancer level so your backends only need IPv4.
+But if the load balancer is not configured with IPv6 listeners, or if the health checks only test IPv4, IPv6 traffic silently fails even though the backend is healthy.

-• Asymmetric routing: IPv6 packets travel a completely different path than IPv4, sometimes through providers with less capacity or more congestion.
+• Asymmetric routing: IPv6 packets take a completely different network path than IPv4 packets.
+That path might go through providers with less bandwidth, more congestion, or flakier hardware.

-• Missing peering: Two networks that peer directly for IPv4 may not peer for IPv6, forcing traffic through multiple intermediate hops.
+• Missing peering: Two networks that peer directly for IPv4 might not peer for IPv6.
+Traffic that takes one hop over IPv4 takes five hops over IPv6, through providers that may or may not be having a good day.

-• BGP misconfigurations: Route leaks and hijacks happen in IPv6 just as they do in IPv4, but the IPv6 routing table is smaller and less well-monitored, making incidents harder to detect quickly.
+• BGP problems: Route leaks and hijacks happen in IPv6 just like IPv4.
+But the IPv6 routing table is smaller and gets less scrutiny.
+Problems take longer to notice and longer to fix.

-• Tunnel overhead: Some networks still use 6-to-4 tunnels, Teredo, or other transition mechanisms that add latency and introduce fragility.
+• Tunnel overhead: Some networks still use 6-to-4 tunnels, Teredo, or other transition hacks.
+These add latency, introduce single points of failure, and break in creative ways.

 8. Dual-Stack Application Bugs